|Nutritional Guidelines (per serving)|

 Rinse the lima beans with cold water and pick them over.
 Remove any small stones and malformed or damaged lima beans.

-In the inner pot of the Instant Pot pressure cooker, combine the lima beans, water or broth and water mixture, the chopped onion, garlic, bay leaves, and kosher salt.
+In the inner pot of the Instant Pot pressure cooker, combine the lima beans, broth, water (or all water if you're not using stock), chopped onion, garlic, bay leaves, and kosher salt.

-If your broth is full salt and not low-sodium, use only half the kosher salt or wait until after the beans are cooked to taste and season with salt.
+Note: If your broth is not low-sodium, use only half the kosher salt or wait until after the beans are cooked to taste and season with salt.

 Place the lid on the pot and check to make sure the knob or switch is in the sealing position.
 Select the pressure cook or manual button, high pressure, and set the timer for 25 minutes.
 It will take about 15 minutes for the pot to come to pressure and begin cooking.